 This post contains affiliate links which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more.
 Click here to see my full disclosure policy

-My three and six year olds both love to play with Duplo blocks which are a bit larger and easier for small kids to put together and take apart.
-My six year old is just starting to love regular Legos as well and I foresee many years of playing with them ahead.
-I mean, I’m 36 and I still love playing with Legos!
+My kids started playing with Duplo blocks around age 2; Duplos are a bit larger and easier for small kids to put together and take apart.
+At around age 5, they started to love regular Legos as well and I foresee many years of playing with them ahead.
+I mean, I’m 39 and I still love playing with Legos!

 I don’t really recommend the Mega Bloks that are for babies and toddlers.
 They seem like a great idea, but by the time kids are old enough to actually build things, they are old enough to handle Duplos, which stay together much better.

-Magnatiles are the name brand version and Magformers are also popular.
-We have this very inexpensive version from Amazon and they have worked great for us.
-I can’t say for sure that Magnatiles aren’t better since we don’t own them, but I can say that even the cheapies have held up well for over 2 years of daily use.
-Even my 16 month old loves to stack them up.
+I can’t say for sure that Magnatiles aren’t better since we don’t own them, but I can say that even the cheapies have held up well for over 4 years of daily use.
+Even as toddlers, my boys loved to stack them up.